oriniker/DS202_FinalProject/README.md

 ```
 These graphs illustrate the prevalence of anxiety and depression symptoms across different states in the United States during the COVID-19 pandemic.
 Mississippi prominently stands out with the highest reported prevalence, exceeding 50%.
 Additionally, the District of Columbia, Louisiana, New Mexico, Oregon, and West Virginia also reported prevalence rates around 50%.
 In contrast, states like North Dakota, Nebraska, Maryland, and Delaware consistently demonstrated lower prevalence rates, particularly in the anxiety graph where Mississippi reported notably higher prevalence compared to other states.

+### Questions 5: Are there any specific time periods that show significant increases or decreases in symptom prevalence?
 ```{r}
 by_time_period <- anxiety_depression %>%
   filter(Group == "By Age") %>%